Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

  - samples/web/owin-pass-through
 ---

-This sample leverages the [SQL Server - HTTP Passthrough](/transports/sql/sql-http-passthrough.md) to provide a bridge between an HTTP stream (via JavaScript on a web page) and the SQL Transport queue used by NServiceBus.
+This sample leverages the [SQL Server - HTTP Passthrough](/transports/sql/sql-http-passthrough.md) to provide a bridge between an HTTP stream (via JavaScript on a web page) and the [SQL Server Transport](/transports/sql/).

 The flow of this sample is:

- * User performs some action on a webpage that triggers some JavaScript
+ * User performs an action on a web page that triggers JavaScript.
- * JavaScript posts the message body to a specific URL
+ * JavaScript posts the message body to a specific URL.
- * Controller takes the HTTP request and places it in a queue
+ * Controller takes the HTTP request and places it in a queue.
+ * An endpoint receives the message and logs all contextual information.

 ## Prerequisites